tetthys/Bc/README.md

 (new Bc)->scale(2)->num('1')->add('2')->mul('3')->value(); // '9.00'
 ```

-It can be used like below:
+It also can be used like below:

 ```php
 (new Bc('1'))->add(new Bc('2'))->mul(new Bc('3'))->value(); // '9'